NinePointEight1/PluralDashboardAPI/README.md

 ## Introduction
 This codebase was created during the graduation internship for presenting the Plural Dashboard API.
 Plural is a brainstorming tool that users are able to view session results with.
 This API was required to visualize certain graphs.
+Written below are explanations of certain functions within the API.

 ## Installation
 Download / link git repository and locate to a folder which allows a local server environment.